 Later in India I met highly qualified teachers, all of whom answered my questions and gave me practical instruction–never with the demand that I make them my guru.
 They were rare for India, that is true, but they were there and I found them by the grace of the One Guru.
 Twice I fell into the guru-trap, but both times I escaped through the mercy of that One Guru, and had learned my lesson permanently.

 You have already been initiated by God Himself.
-Here is the relevant section from chapter one of Om Yoga: Its Theory and Practice:
+Here is the relevant section from chapter one of Soham Yoga: The Yoga of the Self:

 God is the guru of all

+“The Lord dwells in the hearts of all beings” (Bhagavad Gita 18:61).
 Dwelling in the hearts of all, God empowers and guides the questing souls.
 Gorakhnath, the greatest of all yogis, asked his teacher, Matsyendranath: “Who is the Primal Guru [Adiguru]?”
-And Matsyendranath answered: “The Eternal Beginningless One [Anadi] is the Primal Guru” (Gorakh Bodha 21, 22).
+And Matsyendranath answered: “The Eternal Beginningless One [Anadi] is the Primal Guru” (Gorakh Bodha 21-22).
 He continued: “Realization of that Guru gives us immortality” (Gorakh Bodha 24).

 Yogiraj Shyama Charan Lahiri Mahashaya wrote to a student regarding the guru: “No one does anything; all is done by God.
 The individual [that seems to be the guru] is only an excuse; remain abidingly focused on that Divine Guru; in this is blessing.”

-Sri Ramakrishna himself said: “Satchidananda [Existence-Consciousness-Bliss] alone is the guru; he alone will teach” (1.2.8; also: 4.2.1, 5.1.2, 5.5.1).
-“There is no other guru except Satchidananda.
+Sri Ramakrishna himself said: “Satchidananda [Existence-Consciousness-Bliss] alone is the Guru; he alone will teach” (1.2.8; also: 4.2.1, 5.1.2, 5.5.1).
+“There is no other Guru except Satchidananda.
 There is no other refuge but him.
 He alone is the ferryman who takes one across the ocean of relative existence” (1.12.8).
 “The more you will advance, the more you will see that it is he who has become everything and it is he who is doing everything.
-He alone is the guru and he alone is the spiritual ideal of your choice.
+He alone is the Guru and he alone is the spiritual ideal [ishta devata] of your choice.
 He alone is giving jnana, bhakti and everything” (4.26.2).
 “Do you pray to Satchidananda Guru every morning?
 Do you?”
 (4.9.2).
-(These quotations are from the Majumdar translation of The Gospel of Sri Ramakrishna.)